countries/countries/README.markdown

 As of 2.0 you can selectively load locales to reduce memory usage in production.

 By default we load I18n.available_locales if I18n is present, otherwise only [:en].
-This means almost any rails environment will only bring in it's supported translations.
+This means almost any rails environment will only bring in its supported translations.

 You can add all the locales like this.